divnix/nix-book/src/ch05-02-functions.md

 nix-repl> (x: x + 2) 3
 5

-# naming a single parameter function, then later applying it
+# assigning a function to a variable, then later applying it
 nix-repl> addTwo = x: x + 2

 nix-repl> addTwo 3